LeetLLM

 Practice: break the release controller

 Run the runnable examples again after each mutation.
-Predict which receipt or alias changes before reading output.
+Predict which receipt or alias changes before reading output, then revert the mutation before trying the next one.

 3. Pass [day_seven, first_hour] to one evaluate_canary call.
 Confirm that the receipt records window_order_invalid.